contrast-zone/t-rewriter.js/intermezzo.md

 *Intermezzo* system may still seem like a bit of an overkill for this example, but let's hope the next example of term equalization will justify all the trouble.

-##### term equalization
+##### term matching

-We finally come to a necessary delicacy of *Intermezzo*: term equalization.
+We finally come to a necessary delicacy of *Intermezzo*: term matching.
 Let's examine the following example:

     /*
         job title decision